CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>

-a.
-Include those libraries in the repo (this bloats the repo size)<br>
+* Include those libraries in the repo
-b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+* Require developers to download those libraries manually

 ## Appendix A : User Stories